June 12, 2021

 For those who want to leverage this transition year to get their practice ready for the MACRA/MIPS 2019 reporting requirements, we recommend you follow these three principles to help you navigate the compliance path.

 From time to time, CMS and ONC upgrade the EHR certification criteria and practices have to follow them in order to be eligible for the incentive program.
 This makes it critical to verify that your current IT vendor is offering you the latest certified EHR software, one that is technologically capable of storing data in a structured format so healthcare providers can securely retrieve and transfer patient information for better patient care.
-Also, be sure that your EHR software is capable of capturing & submitting the wide array of MIPS measures and meeting the Meaningful Use criteria.
+Also, be sure that your select the right EHR software which is capable of capturing & submitting the wide array of MIPS measures and meeting the Meaningful Use criteria.

 Leverage your CEHRT to uncover the underperforming areas of your practice and take appropriate actions based on data to rectify the situation.
 You can review the previous data of your practice through the advanced reporting modules of your EHR software to help identify loopholes and take necessary actions to rectify them.
 This strategy will help you improve your overall MIPS score and enable you to identify the MIPS measures in which you are performing well so you can submit them for MIPS reporting.